pietervdvn/MapComplete/Docs/Layers/tertiary_education.md

   - *This is an institution of post-secondary, non-tertiary education.
-One has to have completed secondary education to enroll here, but no bachelor (or higher) degrees are awarded here*  corresponds with  `amenity=college`
+One has to have completed secondary education to enroll here, but no bachelor (or higher) degrees are awarded here*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dcollege' target='_blank'>college</a>
-  - *This is a university, an institution of tertiary education where bachelor degrees or higher are awarded.*  corresponds with  `amenity=university`
+  - *This is a university, an institution of tertiary education where bachelor degrees or higher are awarded.*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Duniversity' target='_blank'>university</a>